DETERring more than Deforestation: Environmental Enforcement Reduces Violence in the Amazon: Results

 Second, the issuance of environmental fines --- particularly those based on real-time satellite monitoring --- may reinforce the presence of the state in rural areas and enhance crime deterrence.
 The visible and active role of enforcement agencies can increase the perceived likelihood of surveillance and punishment, not only for environmental crimes but also for other illicit activities.
 As noted by \citet{de2024environmental}, improved enforcement capacity and stronger property rights reduce the incentives for violent land appropriation, especially in areas where institutional weakness enables armed groups to act with impunity.
 In this sense, fines serve as credible signals of institutional control.

 Third, enforcement actions may disrupt the operation and profitability of illegal economic activities such as land grabbing, unauthorized logging, and unregulated mining.
 By increasing both the expected costs and logistical challenges of operating outside the law, environmental fines can displace or deter organized groups whose activities often rely on coercion and violence. \citet{chimeli2017use} document the role of violence in sustaining the illegal mahogany trade in the region, while \citet{soares2021ilegalidade} and \citet{pereira2022tale} emphasize the close connection between environmental crimes and local criminal networks.
-In this view, enforcement shifts the economic incentives of actors who depend on force and impunity to maintain territorial control.
+In this view, enforcement shifts the economic incentives of actors who depend on force and impunity to maintain territorial control.\footnote{Regulatory changes in mining or timber extraction could offer an additional explanation for the effect we document.
+To address this concern, we: (1) re-estimate our main specification including as a control the interaction between annual gold prices from the World Bank and a dummy for municipal mining activity \citep[as in][]{pereira2022tale} constructed using MapBiomas data.
+The results remain virtually unchanged (point estimate = –0.72, standard error = 0.35 in the specification of Table 1, Column (3), with the gold–mining interaction included); and (2) include as a control the interaction between annual tropical hardwood log prices from the World Bank and a dummy for mahogany presence from \citet{soares2021ilegalidade}.
+Again, the results are virtually unchanged (point estimate = –0.79, standard error = 0.37 in the specification of Table 1, Column (3), with the timber–mahogany interaction included).}

 Taken together, these mechanisms provide a plausible framework for interpreting the estimated reduction in homicides as a downstream effect of environmental enforcement.
 The deforestation channel is directly supported by prior causal evidence, while the deterrence and disruption effects are consistent with well-documented institutional dynamics in the Amazon.
 While our empirical strategy does not distinguish among these channels, the literature suggests they are likely to operate simultaneously.